 |Employer contributes an amount equivalent to 6.5% of the employee’s salary||Employer contributes an amount equivalent to 6% of the employee’s salary|

-For an exact breakdown of the salary ranges and their corresponding contribution amounts, refer to this document published by KWSP.
+For an exact breakdown of the salary ranges and their corresponding contribution amounts, refer to the KWSP website.

 By when must the EPF contribution be paid?